 Tips for Retirement Planning

-- Consider working with a financial advisor to decide which investments belong in your self-directed Roth IRA and how to maximize tax efficiency.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- A financial advisor can be a valuable resource as you plan for retirement.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/designer491, ©iStock.com/shapecharge, ©iStock.com/AndreyPopov